craftercms/docs/source/site-administrators/studio-configuration.rst

    studio/multi-environment-configurations

-Crafter CMS supports managing external assets in bucket storage (S3) including workflow and publishing mechanics.
+Crafter CMS supports managing assets in external storage through workflow and publishing mechanics.
 For more information, see below:

 .. toctree::
    :maxdepth: 1

-   studio/bucket-storage-publishing
+   studio/publishing-assets-in-external-storage